 Your business may fit into one of these categories, or it may sit outside the standard supply chain in a purely management role.
 For example, you might run a t-shirt business in which all parts of the supply chain happen away from your office, and you simply oversee the processes remotely.
 Conversely, you might take on distribution and retail roles yourself, but have the t-shirts manufactured by another company, and so forth.

-Your supply chain does more than just enabling you to create and deliver your products.
+Supply chain management is the process of setting up and then maintaining all the various elements of your supply chain, so that they work together as efficiently as possible.
+This can be vital to the success of your busines, because your supply chain does more than just enabling you to create and deliver your products.
 It can also be the key to your competitive advantages.
 Two seemingly identical businesses may grow at very different speeds if one has a more efficient supply chain than the other.
 A strong supply chain also makes you less vulnerable to certain risks.

 When building a supply chain, you are looking for ways to:

 First, define your supply chain needs clearly.
 What are your priorities – speed, quality, reliability, flexibility or something else?
 What do you plan your output to be, how much do you expect to grow, and how fast?
 Map your requirements over the next three years at least, and then begin your search for the partner businesses you’ll need in your supply chain.